duckietown-ethz/proj-goto-n/README.md

 # 2. Duckietown Set-up: #
 To run the Goto-N pipeline, the user has to setup an operational duckietown according to the specifications found [here](https://docs.duckietown.org/daffy/opmanual_duckietown/out/index.html).
-Furthermore, the package requires access to a localization system in order to ensure that the duckiebots are localizable.
+Furthermore, the package requires access to a localization system in order to ensure that the Autobots are localizable.
 Consequently, the duckietown has to be configured as an autolab according to the autolab specifications found [here](https://docs.duckietown.org/daffy/opmanual_autolab/out/index.html).
-Once the duckietown is setup as a functioning autlab, with watchtowers and april tags placed correctly and the localization system configured, the user can proceed to the duckiebot and server setup.
+Once the duckietown is setup as a functioning autlab, with watchtowers and april tags placed correctly and the localization system configured, the user can proceed to the Autobot and server setup.

-# 3. Duckiebot Set-up: #
+# 3. Autobot Set-up: #
 The entire project is based on the "daffy" (develop) configuration of Duckietown.
 It is built around the dt-core pipeline and comminicating with the autolab server.
 It is important that this is only tried in autolabs, where the watchtowers and localization system is properly set up.

 ### Setting up the framework on each Autobot: ###
-To test this project, the Duckiebot needs to be updated to Autobots.
+To test this project, the Duckiebot needs to be updated to Autobot.
 You do this by following [this](https://docs.duckietown.org/daffy/opmanual_autolab/out/autolab_autobot_specs.html).

 Ensure that the Autobot has the latest **dt-core**, **dt-car-interface** and **dt-duckiebot-interface**: